xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/1-the-fixation-of-belief.md

 implied in that question.
 A moment’s thought will show that a variety of facts are already assumed [**Xie:** the background, the context, the model] when the logical question is first asked.
-It is implied, for instance, that there are such states of mind as doubt and belief—that a passage from one to the other is possible, the object of thought remaining the same, and that this transition is subject to some rules which all minds are alike bound by.
+It is implied, for instance, that there are such states of mind as doubt and belief -- that a passage from one to the other is possible, the object of thought remaining the same, and that this transition is subject to some rules which all minds are alike bound by.
 As these are facts which we must already know before we can have any clear conception of